 The endoscopist will be able to look for what is causing your symptoms, such as inflammation.
 They may also be able to remove polyps.
 Most polyps can be removed painlessly and completely during the test.
-For larger polyps your endoscopist may only perform biopsies.
-Biopsies are taken using forceps (like tiny tongs) that are passed through the endoscope.
-You will be asked to come back to hospital to have the large polyps removed.
+The endoscopist will be able to perform biopsies and take photographs to help make a diagnosis.

-You may feel some discomfort during the procedure and your stomach may feel bloated because air is blown into your large bowel to help the endoscopist have a clear view.
+Biopsies are taken using tiny forceps that are passed through the endoscope.
+You may feel some discomfort during the procedure and your stomach may feel bloated because air is blown into your stomach to help the endoscopist have a clear view.